varknull/client-log-segmenter/README.md

-# Jsoup-scraper
+# Client-log-segmenter

-Simple example to scrape html with spring boot and jsoup A json string is produced from a Sainsbury page
+Program that makes n http requests to the log files residing under baseUrl (eg. http://localhost:8080/logs//test0.log).
+A Producer thread for each http request reads the log (test#.log) InputStream line by line, each line is add to a TreeSet (sorted by timestamp) in a ConcurrentHashMap segmented by clientId.
+Once all the threads have finished a Consumer writes a set of output files, each containing the all the input lines for a specific client sorted by timestamp.

 ## Test

-run gradle test for the junit test
+mvn test for the junit test

 ## Usage

-gradle run or run the Application class as java application
+* run the Application class as java application (takes the parameters from application.properties)
+* mvn package, then java -jar ./target/client-log-segmenter-0.1.0.jar https://www.alephd.com/logs/ 5
+* mvn spring-boot:run -Drun.arguments="arg1,arg2"

 ## Dependences

-- Gradle 2.1, Java 8
+- Maven, Java 8
-- Spring Boot, JSoup (handled by gradle)